This programme has been developed and is delivered in collaboration with the Leeds Learning Alliance.

 The PGCert Inclusive Leadership course has been developed specifically to move discourse on inclusion away from 'organic' issues such as 'special educational needs and disabilities' towards interrogating social and cultural contexts that create notions of advantage and disadvantage.

-It aims to provide opportunities for managers, leaders and aspiring leaders within education or associated settings to engage with leadership theory and research within the context of inclusive education.
+It aims to provide opportunities for managers, leaders and aspiring leaders within education or associated settings to engage with leadership theory and research within the context of inclusive practices.

 As well as supporting career progression into leadership roles, the course offers a pathway to further postgraduate qualifications, including a PGDip or MA Education.